Panasonic FZ2500 vs TS7

 It is notable that the FZ2500 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the FZ2500 and the TS7 are recent models that are part of the current product line-up.
 The FZ2500 replaced the earlier Panasonic FZ1000, while the TS7 followed on from the Panasonic TS6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ2500 and TS7 can be found, respectively, in the Panasonic FZ2500 Manual (free pdf) or the online Panasonic TS7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ2500 and the Panasonic TS7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.